emaLorenzo/react-redux-code-challenge/README.md

 # React/Redux Code Challenge
 This challenge was created to test your ability to code in a React environment.
+For any questions, feel free to reach out at Alex.Jeng@sony.com

 ## Table of Contents
 - [Getting Started](#getting-started)